iktina/Chinese-Female-Singing/README.md

 > bytes = base64.b64encode(au)

+The client has to receive one mono 22050 Hz audio.

 ## Important information

 For the service to work correctly, you need to make sure that the number of notes + the number of pauses in the midi file is exactly the number of hieroglyphs, taking into account the pause tokens.